 10. Other Tools.

-Another list-in-a- list of small tools that should be included, but it would be a bit silly to mention them separate, are:
+Another list-in-a- list of small tools that should be included, but it would be a bit silly to mention them separately, are:

 - an adjustable protractor: used to mark out and check roof angles, to set the miter guide, and tilt on the mini saw